 Three global religions consider Abraham as the father of their faith.
-Because of a call from God, he lived a life against his family, society, and culture.
-Let’s learn about it in Gen 11:27-12:9.
+Because of a call from God, he lived a life at odds with his family, society, and culture.
+Let’s learn about it in Genesis 11:27-12:9.

 All